By: Author John Cunningham. Published: 2019/05/26 at 9:36 am

 Fitting Intake Manifold Tips

-This damage will cause surging, the fix – replace the manifold pipe.
+This damage will cause surging; the fix – replace the manifold pipe.
 Carburetor removed as per guide.

 Assembly pulls straight up; dipstick comes with it.
-No need to remove the cable attached to the front of the cover, just place the assembly out of your way.
+No need to remove the cable attached to the front of the cover; place the assembly out of your way.